T1GxR/Axion-CS2-RAGE-CHEAT/README.md

 # TO-DO
  + Fix the offsets and signatures.
- + Make the rage cheat better, it misses a lot and its preety bad.
+ + Improve the rage cheat, its not amazing but its decent.
  + Fix other errors.